Forest, Land and Agriculture (FLAG)

 Businesses with land-based emissions are encouraged to take science-based climate action now by setting FLAG targets to cut emissions and enhance carbon sinks.
 Our guidance, tools and resources can help you preserve the land on which your business depends:

-By setting science-based targets in line with the SBTi FLAG Guidance and defining appropriate decarbonization strategies, businesses can drive a nature positive future.
-One where nature is restored and thriving ecosystems play a critical role in tackling climate change.
+The next few years are critical in the fight against climate change.
+By setting science-based targets in line with the SBTi FLAG Guidance and defining appropriate decarbonization strategies, businesses can drive a nature-positive future, where ecosystems thrive and play a critical role in tackling climate change.

 Why take action?